junxit/us-congress-bills-114/metadata.md

 - 2015-05-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-53.
 - 2015-05-21 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-53.
 - 2015-05-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 95.
+- 2015-06-11 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S4116-4117; text as passed Senate: CR S4116-4117)
+- 2015-06-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S4116-4117; text as passed Senate: CR S4116-4117)